Skip to main content

 • replayability

-Users indicate that replayability is limited, as the game loses its appeal after completing all puzzles, unless players are interested in speedrunning.
+Users indicate that replayability is limited, as the game's puzzles can be fully completed, leaving little incentive to replay unless players are interested in speedrunning.

 • “The game offers a wealth of choices and different paths, making each playthrough feel unique and engaging.”

-• “With multiple endings and various character builds, I find myself coming back to explore new strategies and outcomes.”
+• “With multiple endings and various character builds, I find myself coming back to explore new strategies every time.”

 • “The dynamic world changes with each decision, ensuring that no two runs are ever the same.”

-• “After completing the last of the puzzles, the chances of replayability drop to nothing unless you enjoy speedrunning.”
+• “After they get the last of the puzzles in, the chances of replayability will drop to nothing unless you like to speedrun.”

-• “Once you've experienced everything the game has to offer, there's little incentive to play again.”
+• “Once you've completed the main storyline, there's little incentive to go back and play again.”

 Skip Game Offers